LynnNjoroge/Electric-car-sharing-Hypothesis-Testing/README.md

 ### Introduction
 This project seeks to investigate the electric (bluecars) car usage in Paris by performing Hypothesis Test to see if there is a difference in the means of blue cars taken from two different postal codes selected randomly on weekdays.
+The link to the hypothesis report can be found here https://docs.google.com/document/d/1fs8Q6IoQGByLUoTjboTOYmswDrgb71VhoiGYlbIgkZQ/edit?usp=sharing
 ### Motivation
 This project was done as part of an assessment for a Data Science Course